frictionlessdata/datapackage/data-packages/index.md

 A data package consists of:

-* Data package metadata that describes the structure and contents of the package
+* Metadata that describes the structure and contents of the package
-* Optionally, additional resources, including data files, that make up the package
+* Resources such as data files that form the contents of the package

 A valid data package MUST provide a data package "descriptor" file named `datapackage.json`.

-This file should be placed in the top-level directory (relative to any other resources provided as part of the data package).
+This file SHOULD be placed in the top-level directory (relative to any other resources provided as part of the data package).

-The data package descriptor is used to provide metadata about the data package and to describe its contents.
-The descriptor should follow the structure described in the rest of this document.
+The data package descriptor provides general metadata about the data package and describes the resources that make up its contents.
+The structure of the descriptor is specified below.

-A data package will normally include other resources (e.g. data files) but the Data Package specification does NOT impose any requirements on their form or structure.
+In addition to this descriptor a data package will include other resources such as data files.
+The Data Package specification does NOT impose any requirements on their form or structure and can therefore be used for packaging **any kind of data**.

 The data included in the package may be provided as:

-* Files bundled into the package itself
+* Files bundled locally with the package descriptor
 * Remote resources, referenced by URL
 * "Inline" data (see below) which is included directly in the `datapackage.json` file

 ## Illustrative Structure